 The problem starts to appear when your company grows.
 When you have a new employee every month, you won’t have the time to teach them everything; plus, the processes will become so complex that teaching will take a lot more time.

-What you need is a system, a standardized onboarding process that’ll make sure each new employee integrates in your team and starts performing at full capacity as soon as possible.
-What you need is systematic employee onboarding program.
+What you need is a system, a standardized onboarding process that'll make sure each new employee integrates into your team and starts performing at full capacity as soon as possible.
+What you need is a systematic employee onboarding program.

 What is employee onboarding